Theoretical paper

 The last page of the paper must contain the following declaration, which each student must sign with an (electronic) signature:

-“I declare that I have written this work entirely with my own hand, in keeping with Articles 37.1 and 37.2 of the Study Regulations (prohibition of plagiarism).
-I also declare that I have exhaustively cited the paper and electronic sources of the passages quoted.”
+“I declare that I have written this work entirely with my own hand, in keeping with Article 49 of the Study Regulations (prohibition of plagiarism).
+I also declare that I have exhaustively cited the paper and electronic sources of the passages quoted and that ChatGPT or other forms of artificial intelligence have not been used.

 Contacts